hieuvp/learning-monitoring/prometheus-introduction/README.md

 Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.

-Prometheus

-- It is written in Go.
+- Prometheus is written in Go.
 - Many client libraries and integrations available.

 ## References